sm2302-aug23/grp-r-lets_git_it/README.md

 ![](heatmap-2to100.png)

 I only took into consideration this range because a 2:500 heatmap:

 ![](heatmap_2to500.png)

-showsthat the bigger the number the less occurence it shows.
+shows that the bigger the number the less occurence it shows.
 Which is obvious now because a Collatz Conjecture wants to approach 1.